tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 * Browse to the "Settings" page and find the "GitHub Pages" section
 * Select "master branch" from the "Source" drop-down menu

-Any content that I commit to the `master` branch of that repository will be automatically published to <https://tartansandal.github.io>.
-There was the option of setting the domain name to one that I controlled, but that was more complicated and something I could change later.
+Now any content that I commit to the `master` branch of that repository would be automatically published to <https://tartansandal.github.io>.
+For example, I could add a simple `index.html` file containing:

-For example, I could
-add a simple `index.html` file containing:

 ```html
 <html>